jcampos8782/COVID19-API/init/mongo-init/README.md

 ## CSV Files

-### data/series/\<series>.csv
+### imports/series/\<name>/\<component>.csv
-These files contain the actual series data.
-Any files in this folder are assumed to be data series and will be processed by this script.
+The `series` directory contains series data aggregated by series name.
+The `.csv` files contain data which describes one component of the series.

+For example, `imports/series/covid19/confirmed_cases.csv` would contain time series data for confirmed COVID-19 cases.

-This script expects series data files to be CSV files in the following format:
+These series files should be in the following format:

 ```
 <sub-region name>, <region name>, <latitude>, <longitude>, <data> [, <data> ...]